Derby School: Littleover (1966–1989)

-Following the death of a much respected master, Edward William Gillard MBE (1893-1965), who had been a master at Derby School from 1922 to 1965, the Old Derbeian Society arranged for a painting to be made of E.W.
-Gillard MBE by a Nottingham artist, John R. Townsend, and this was presented to Derby School.
-When the school was closed down it was re-presented to the new Derby Grammar School and it hangs in the Library.
-At the same time the OD Society decided to arrange for a copse of six maple trees to be planted to the left of the entrance to the then new school main entrance.
-The name agreed was The Gillard Copse, which was first planted with new trees in early 1968 and in July 1968 was formally officially named by the then Bishop of Derby.
+Following the death of a much respected master, Edward William Gillard MBE (1893–1965), who had been a master at Derby School from 1922 to 1965, the Old Derbeian Society arranged for a painting to be made of him by a Nottingham artist, John R. Townsend, and this was presented to Derby School.
+After the school was closed down, this was re-presented to the new Derby Grammar School and hangs in the Library there.
+At the same time, the OD Society also arrangedvfor a group of six maple trees to be planted to the left of the then new school main entrance.
+The name agreed was The Gillard Copse, which was first planted with new trees in early 1968 and in July 1968 was formally named by the then Bishop of Derby.

-Fifty years on in 2018 the OD Society is considering how to officially recognise this achievement.

-The entrance hall to Derwent building, the "old" Derby School, features a floor mosaic depicting the Derby School badge.
+The entrance hall to the Derwent building, at the "old" Derby School site, features a floor mosaic depicting the Derby School badge.
 However, in October 2010 a huge redevelopment scheme began to expand the college and buildings to connect the two parts of the college.
-The proposed removal of the mosaic to another part of the building was found impractical during the building's construction.
-It was covered in situ with cheap tiling and by October 2015 the gold paint used in the mosaic work is showing serious deterioration. is starting to affect the floor detrimentally.
+The proposed removal of the mosaic to another part of the building was found impractical.
+It was covered in situ with tiles and by October 2015 the gold paint used in the mosaic work was showing serious deterioration and starting to affect the floor detrimentally.